republik/plattform/components/editor/modules/figure/docs.md

   - `kinds`, array of slate kinds
   - `types`, array of slate types
 - `unwrap`, bool, unwrap figure until is a child of document when selected
-- `wrap`, slate type, ensure figure is wrapped in block with this type when selected
+- `wrap`, slate type string, ensure figure is wrapped in block with this type when selected

 ## Example: Float Sizes